Extension Field Specialist, Youth & Family

 Recent accomplishments have included major program and resource development, including grant funding for local coalitions, afterschool programs and curriculum.
 Specfic projects have included management of the Seacoast Youth Leadership Project through a 5 year federal CYFAR (Children, Youth & Families At-Risk) grant with Seacoast Youth Services in Seabrook, establishment support for the Raymond Coalition for youth, and co-developing the Courage to Care curriculum, an empathy and civility program for middle school age youth.
 Rick received the UNH Presidential Award of Excellence in 2012, the UNHCE and Pluralism Award in 2008, and the Raymond Coalition for Youth Compass Award in 2008, and graduated from the UNH Engaged Scholars Academy in 2008.

-Rick serves as chair of the Positive Learning Environments for Youth (PLEY) Area of Expertise for the UNHCE Youth & Family Team (since July 2012)..
+Rick served as chair of the Positive Learning Environments for Youth (PLEY) Area of Expertise for the UNHCE Youth & Family Team ( 2012-2014)..

 - B.A., Tufts University, Psychology